The Block-wise Circumcentered-Reflection Method: The block-wise circumcentered--reflection method

 \subsection{Connections between Bw-CRM and MAP}

 Based on our papers \cite{Behling:2017da,Behling:2017bz} and on the previous results, we briefly discuss now some curious connections between Bw-CRM and the method of alternating projections (MAP).

-Our concept of \textit{best approximation mapping} can be seen as a generalization of a MAP operator where \emph{exact} successive projections are replaced by successive \emph{best approximation} steps.
-With that said, the first relation between Bw-CRM and MAP we want to point out is that Bw-CRM happens to be a \textit{best approximation mapping}, as proven in the last section.
-Furthermore, the well known linear convergence of MAP for two intersecting affine subspaces follows as an immediate consequence of the result on best approximation mappings stated in Lemma \ref{LemmaAux1}.
+Our concept of \emph{best approximation mapping} is, by definition, a relaxation of a projection operator.
+With that said, the first relation between Bw-CRM and MAP we want to point out is that Bw-CRM happens to be a \emph{best approximation mapping}, as proven in the last section.
+Furthermore, the well known linear convergence of MAP for a finite number of intersecting affine subspaces~\cite[Theorems~9.31 and 9.33]{Deutsch:2001fl} follows as an immediate consequence of the result on best approximation mappings stated in \Cref{thm:BAM}.